victorlobe/Samba-Utility.sh/README.md

 A simple interactive shell script to **start**, **stop**, **restart**, and **check the status** of Samba and NetBIOS services (`smbd` / `nmbd`) installed via [Homebrew](https://brew.sh) on macOS.

-> Designed for macOS servers and Mac mini setups using Samba from `brew install samba`.
+> Designed for macOS servers or home network setups using Samba from `brew install samba`.

 ---